Ridgid Octane 18V Tools and Batteries

 Essentially, Ridgid Octane is an additional layer of communication between the tool and battery.
 When you pair a Ridgid Octane battery with a Ridgid Octane 18V tool, the tool tells the battery exactly what it is connected to.
-The battery then adjusts the power available for the tool to access.
+If a tool and battery both register as Octane—the power available for the tool increases.

 Why it Works

 Standard Ridgid cordless tools have built-in fail-safes.
-For example, the battery has something similar to a governor that only allow a certain amount of current draw no matter what tool is asking for it.
-It’s all about avoiding potentially abusive draws.
+For example, the battery has something similar to a governor that only allows a certain amount of current draw to protect the pack.
+This avoids potentially abusive power draws.

-With the new communications system, the buffer zone that protects “dumb” batteries isn’t necessary since the battery now knows exactly what tool is connected and how to power its specific torque curve most effectively.
+With the new communications system, the buffer zone that protects “dumb” batteries isn’t necessary.
+The battery now knows exactly what tool is connected.
+It can also determine how to power its specific torque curve most effectively.

-Not only does the electronic communication allow Ridgid’s current brushless motor to ask for more power, it also gives them the ability to use larger brushless motors.
-One that you’ll see coming soon is the MegaMax – a multi-head tool that boasts a bigger brushless motor similar to what cordless mowers are currently using.
+Not only does electronic communication allow Ridgid’s current brushless motor to ask for more power, but it also gives them the ability to use larger brushless motors.
+One that you’ll see coming soon is the Ridgid MegaMax – a multi-head tool that boasts a bigger brushless motor similar to what cordless lawn mowers are currently using.

 Ridgid is finding up to 65% greater performance when you make the connection between a Ridgid Octane tool and battery.
 The automatic assumption is that they decided to move to 20700 or 21700 lithium-ion cells.
 However, that’s not the case.

-According to Jason, there’s still at least one more step 18650 cells can get to before you really need to change to the larger cells.
-Staying on the current cell means that you won’t see as big of a price difference as you do with some of the other manufacturers.
+According to Ridgid, there’s still at least one more step 18650 cells can get to before needing to change to larger cells.
+Staying on the current cell means that you won’t see as big of a price difference as you do with other manufacturers.
 While there may be some changes to the pack itself, the performance boost is primarily coming from the ability to communicate.

-Ridgid Octane batteries have 3 flavors available now and in the near future – a 3 Ah compact, 6 Ah standard, and 9 Ah high capacity.
-We can assume that those numbers will bump up at the point Ridgid makes the jump to larger cells.
+Ridgid Octane batteries come in 3 flavors: 3 Ah Compact, 6 Ah Standard, and 9 Ah High Capacity.
+Perhaps those numbers will bump up at the point Ridgid makes the jump to larger cells across the line.

 There’s also Bluetooth communication in each of the batteries.
-While there are more than a dozen functions that come along with it, one of my favorites is the battery status.
-Not only do you get feedback on the battery’s health, you can see a countdown while you’re charging so you know exactly how much time it needs to get back to 100%.
+More than a dozen functions come along with it.
+One of my favorites is the battery status.
+Not only do you get feedback on the battery’s health, but you can also see a countdown while you’re charging—telling you exactly how much time it needs to get back to 100%.